lfache/traefik-noroot/README.md

 # traefik-noroot
-Simple modify on Traefik to allow launch as non-root user
+Simple modify on Traefik image to allow launch as non-root user

-#Quickstart
+# Quickstart
 You can clone this repo and build your Traefik image :

 `git clone https://github.com/lfache/traefik-noroot`